Home » Areas of Practice » Personal Injury Law » Personal Injury New South Wales » Medical Negligence

-If you or a family member have experienced pain and suffering as a result of medical treatment, you may be entitled to claim compensation for medical negligence (also sometimes called malpractice).
+If you or a family member has experienced pain and suffering because of medical treatment, you may be entitled to claim compensation for medical negligence (also sometimes called medical malpractice).

 Medical negligence claims are, by their very nature, complex and require significant knowledge and expertise.